 The demand for cars equipped with advanced driver assistance systems (ADAS) is increasing.
-The global market for autonomous vehicles (AVs) is projected to reach $37 billion in 2023 as car makers add more features like cruise control and parking assistance.
+The global market for autonomous vehicles (AVs) is projected to reach $37 billion in 2023 as carmakers add more features such as cruise control and parking assistance.
 Automotive manufacturers are competing to develop a fully autonomous vehicle capable of making complex decisions and taking emergency measures, while trying to keep up with new regulations and industry standards.

 Solutions for testing and validation

 Partnering with a single-source provider who specializes in all areas of ADAS development — including functional design, automated testing, and driving simulation — offloads the burden of building an in-house team and a technology toolkit from scratch.
 Having a partner that has already developed hardware and software solutions to test, visualize, and validate data allows automotive manufacturers to speed up their efforts, while also harnessing the expertise of their own internal engineering activities.